Raghavsk24/DebateVault/README.md

   #### 2. Hugging Face Dataset (`Yusuf5/OpenCaselist`)

-  The Hugging Face dataset contains pre-tokenized cards from multiple debate events.
+  The DebateSUm OpenCaselist dataset contains pre-tokenized cards from multiple debate events.
 You can filter and load these cards directly for use in DebateVault.

   **Steps to use the dataset:**